Brunswick Falls: Dams

 Throughout the 19th century, many dams were built across the Androscoggin River between the towns of Brunswick and Topsham, Maine.
 The first dam was built in 1753 and, like all subsequent dams of this century, was washed away by freshets.

 Colonel Loammi Baldwin, from Boston, made a survey of the water-power of the Androscoggin River in Brunswick.
-In his report, dated November 12, 1835, Baldwin stated that the Androscoggin River discharges more water than any other river in the state of Maine, being equal, at the lowest stage of the water, to more than 4000 cuft per second.
+In his report, dated November 12, 1835, Baldwin stated that the Androscoggin River discharges more water than any other river in the state of Maine, being equal, at the lowest stage of the water, to more than 4000 ft3 per second.
 According to this report, all the water at Brunswick Falls was 40.83 ft high, divided at that time by three dams.
 At the upper dam there was a fall of 11.30 ft; at the middle dam, 14.04 ft; and at the lower dam, 15.49 ft.
 From the upper to the lower dam, the distance of the run was 1280 ft.

 During the Industrial Revolution, there was a multitude of cotton mills that harnessed the water-power of the falls.